lucascviveiros/SpiderOpenGL/README.md

 # SpiderOpenGL
-This project simulates the movements of a spider using OpenGL and C++
+This program simulates the movements of a spider using OpenGL and C++

 Make sure you have the OpenGL libraries installed